 - There has been no change to the status of the Atlantic surfclam stock.
-The stock was not overfished and overfishing was not occurring in 2019. - The total ex-vessel value of the 2021 federal harvest was approximately \$24 million, higher than the \$23 million in 2020. - In 2021, there were 8 companies reporting purchases of surfclam and/or ocean quahog in 5 states outside of Maine. - Overall, surfclam landings per unit effort has declined over time as more dense areas are fished down, including declines on Georges Bank.
-The fishery appears to continue to shift its effort Northward.
+The stock was not overfished and overfishing was not occurring in 2019. - The total ex-vessel value of the 2022 federal harvest was approximately \$28 million, higher than the \$24 million in 2021. - In 2022, there were 8 companies reporting purchases of surfclam and/or ocean quahog in 5 states outside of Maine. - Overall, surfclam landings per unit effort has declined over time as more dense areas are fished down, including declines on Georges Bank.
+The fishery appears to continue to shift its effort Northward, although they have resumed fishing on clam beds in the Delmarva.